 He checked his own display of the system and murmured some very unfriendly words, before he entered the coordinates of their next destination.

-The Millennium Falcon shot away to the next rendez-vous.
+The Millennium Falcon shot away to her next rendez-vous.
 Han leaned back in the pilot's chair and yawned again.

 "As soon as we have reached Palomintar Four I'm going to sleep for the next three days," He commented to his co-pilot who was still wide awake and alert.
 Han envied his friend.
 Wookiees were known for their endurance.
 Where humans needed some rest every standard day, Wookiees could do without sleep for more than a standard week and even longer.
 He had heard stories about Wookiee travellers who stayed awake for more than a month.